szymor/soulfu/README.md

 + D'warf is immune to poison and petrification,
 + Successful taming requires three things - Tripe, high max HP of tamer and low HP of monster.
 Hit the monster a few times to soften it.
 + Unholy weapons make you hungry faster.
++ The spell Levitate can be used to create flying weapons.